SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

-Round 1 has a massive load, which we wanted to dis
+Round 1 has a massive load, which we needed to distribute evenly.
+But using a 'choose your slot' system is too complicated.

 Talk about how we thought about handling the load by having slots.
 But this is way too complicated and didn't work out (explain why), so the best way is actually to make careful polls, and if one day has a super high load, encourage people from that day to come on a low load day.